sbhrwl/aws/1.Basics/1.Fundamentals/5.VPC/README.md

 <img src="images/23.png">

 - If DB is installed on EC2, then replicate database to the other AZ as well

- "You need one public subnet in each AZ where the ELB is defined and the private subnets are located ELB nodes have public IPs and route traffic to the private IP addresses of the EC2 instances."
+- You need one public subnet in each AZ where the ELB is defined and the private subnets are located ELB nodes have public IPs and route traffic to the private IP addresses of the EC2 instances.
 <img src="images/24.png">

 # Connection Between VPCs